GNOME 43 packed in some useful UX upgrades, and now GNOME 44 release is around the corner.

 You can toggle the list-grid view to enable the thumbnail view.

-Some observations: I found the option when changing the user icon while using GNOME 44 beta.
+Some observations: I found the option when changing the user icon while using GNOME 44.
 However, when I tried to upload a file on a website through the web browser, the file picker did not offer the grid view.

 5. Settings Improvements